Silarn/EDMC-BioScan/README.md

 cases, but the results are extremely similar.

 There are a few key differences between each.
-BioScan is intended to be used as an active tool with a compact interface which could be potentially overlayed onto the game.
+BioScan is intended to be used as an active tool with a compact interface which could be potentially overlaid onto the game.
 It also presents key information to help you navigate and track flora while landing, moving, and scanning on a planet.

 It supports both Horizons and Odyssey biologicals.